 What We Do

-The Planning Department is responsible for numerous planning, zoning and inland wetlands functions as well as census activities, environmental protection, mapping and other functions as outlined below.
+The Planning Department is responsible for numerous planning, zoning, inland wetlands, and historic district functions as well as census activities, environmental protection, mapping and other functions as outlined below.

 Support Boards & Commissions